Theoretical-Mathematical Framework

 Legal architecture: KYC, age, registry, anonymity.

-The document is written in a maximally academic style and is intended for use in expert evaluation, international consultations, and preparation of legal and technical materials for the Earthlings people.
+The document is written in a rigorously academic style and is intended for use in expert evaluation, international consultations, and preparation of legal and technical materials for the Earthlings people.

 CHAPTER 01